openNDS/openNDS/docs/source/config.rst

 eg replace spaces with %20 - replace single quotes with %27

-Variables should be configured one per line to prevent possible parsing errors.
+Variables shall be configured one per line to prevent parsing errors.

 eg: